-I'm Sean Aeon, and I live to create.
+I'm Sean Aeon, and I live to create and connect.
 Every conversation is inspiring; every observation is a story.
 I write to breathe life into fleeting thoughts hoping that they will give birth to ideas, ignite intrigue, and spark dialogue.
 I write to transcend superficial physical classifications and hopefully reach, and record, the heart and soul of existence.

-As a sci-fi/fantasy enthusiast and self-taught student of Philosophy, I often create and incorporate my own original philosophies into the worlds and personalities of my fictional characters.
+With a passion for presenting and researching Philosophy, I often create and incorporate my own original conceptions into the worlds and personalities of my fictional characters.
 Influenced by the likes of James Baldwin, Hans Christian Andersen, Joseph Campbell, Alan Moore, and Jaques Derrida, it’s the layers of insight I weave into my fictional stories that I hope produces an unparalleled experience for those who engage my work.

 The Outsider’s Mind is a stirring and unorthodox concoction of magical realism, science fiction, and philosophy.
 It’s part quote book, part short story collection, and part philosophical analysis.
 If you’ve ever felt misunderstood or wondered what it’d be like to see the world through the eyes of the outcasts, this book is for you.

 What can be found inside are the multifaceted musings and ideologies of immortals contemplating loss, zombies assessing the sensibility of human nature, bees struggling to figure out humanity’s destruction of their habitat, and much more.

 The Outsider’s Mind uses literary and supernatural elements to paint allegorical pictures of the concepts that speak to the various ways we experience and interpret the world around us, but that often go unnoticed.

 “Unless you’re looking for, or creating, a dull moment, you’ll go blind attempting to find one.”